jonthegeek/robodeck/tests/testthat/_snaps/sections.md

       [1] "user"

       [[3]]$content
       Perfect!
 Now create a comma-separated list of titles for the major sections of a conference talk titled 'My Talk'.
-My description The talk is 20 minutes long.
+The talk is 20 minutes long.
+It should have between 4 and 10 sections.
+My description